Todd Bowles, Jets players stand by Jeremy Bates

 There’s a chorus of naysayers rising up against Jets offensive coordinator Jeremy Bates, but it doesn’t reside at 1 Jets Drive.

+Bowles also said he’s unsure if rookie quarterback Sam Darnold (foot) will be able to practice Wednesday, or be able to play against the Titans in Nashville on Sunday.
+Josh McCown injured his right thumb Sunday, but Bowles said he was good to go.

-“I thought he called a good game,” Bowles said of Bates via conference call.
+“I thought [Bates] called a good game,” Bowles said via conference call.
 “It's everybody involved, it's not just Jeremy.
-(It's) the other coaches and it's the players as well.
+[It's] the other coaches and it's the players as well.
 We are all involved in that, it's never pointed to one person.”

-Though that may be true, Bates’ somewhat unconventional choices in the 27-13 loss – and the general offensive inefficiency in what’s now a five-game losing streak, the longest in Bowles’ reign – have led to a din of doubters.
-For one, Bates hamstrung the running game – opting to go for 50 passing plays, compared with just 12 running plays.
-The Patriots, who let up 150 yards to the Titans a week prior, could have potentially faltered again against a Jets team that has at times this season thrived in the run game, particularly behind Isaiah Crowell, who has 582 yards on 120 carries (4.9 per carry) this year.
-On Sunday, playing without Darnold, Crowell was limited to six carries for 30 yards.
-The Jets offense has now been without their starting quarterback for two games.
+Though that may be true, Bates’ somewhat unconventional choices in the 27-13 loss – and the general offensive inefficiency in a five-game losing streak, the longest in Bowles’ four-year reign – have led to a din of doubters.
+For one, Bates shelved the running game, opting to go for 47 passing plays (including two sacks) and only 15 runs.
+The Patriots, who allowed 150 yards rushing to the Titans in their previous game, might have faltered against Isaiah Crowell, who has 582 yards on 120 carries (4.9 average).
+On Sunday, Crowell had six carries for 30 yards.

-The Jets, who were tied late in the third quarter before wilting, scored just one offensive touchdown.
-In each of the four games prior to Sunday, the Jets had amassed 275 or fewer offensive yards, with the low point coming in that 41-10 loss to the Bills, when they managed only 199 yards of offense.
+The Jets, who were tied late in the third quarter before wilting, scored just one touchdown against New England despite netting 338 yards.
+In each of the four previous games, the Jets (3-8) amassed 282 or fewer yards, with the low point (199) coming in that 41-10 loss to the Bills.

 "We had some things in place that we wanted to open up and go down the field more,” Bowles said, explaining Bates’ passing strategy.
 “I thought we had some things dialed up that were pretty good.
 They made some plays and we didn't make enough of them.”

-Spencer Long, making his debut at guard, joined Bowles in support of Bates.
+Spencer Long, who moved over from center and made his debut at guard, joined Bowles in support of Bates.

 Comments